 A coconut tree is an exceptional plant that is at home in tropical countries.
 With its pinnate leaves, the coconut palm is beautiful to look at.

 If you have access to a fresh coconut, you might think that it would be fun to grow a coconut plant, and you would be right.
 Growing a coconut palm tree is easy and fun.
 Below you will find the steps for planting coconuts and growing coconut palms from them.
 Coconuts are exotic, edible fruits produced in coconut trees.
 The coconut tree is a kind of palm tree with a single, straight trunk and it has got lots of uses and great importance since prehistoric times.
 It is one of those trees where you can find uses for all the parts including the fruits, wood, and leaves.
 In many places in South India, coconut trees are widely cultivated and they are grown in homes as well as farms for profit as well as for home use.
 Easily grown in average, medium moisture, well-drained soils in full sun.
-Prefers fertile, slightly alkaline, loose, somewhat gritty loans with good drainage.
+Prefers fertile, slightly alkaline, loose, somewhat gritty loams with good drainage.
 Add lime to acidic soils to adjust the soil pH.
 Best grown with regular and consistent moisture during the growing season.